A Vision-Based Navigation System for Arable Fields: Introduction

 The main contributions of this work are as follows:

-\begin{itemize} \item A vision-based re-entry point detection algorithm that identifies the relative 3D position of the entry point of the adjacent crop row. \item A crop row switching pipeline based on vision and robot wheel odometry to navigate the robot towards the entry point of the next crop row to be traversed. \item A comprehensive evaluation and validation of an autonomous navigation system in a real arable field with a mobile robot deployed the proposed system. \end{itemize}
+\begin{itemize} \item A fully vision-based infield navigation system that can perform field scale navigation in crop row fields. \item A crop row switching pipeline based on vision and robot wheel odometry to navigate the robot towards the entry point of the next crop row to be traversed. \item An vision-based infield orientation algorithm that identifies the initial turning direction for the robot when reaching the end of first crop row in a field. \item A comprehensive evaluation and validation of the autonomous infield navigation system in simulation and a real arable field with a mobile robot deployed with the proposed system.